 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from Paul Mitchell The School East Bay. - 2 Submit a Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
-Please submit the fee in the form of a check or money order, or credit card payable to Paul Mitchell The School East Bay.
-This fee is not included in the cost of tuition. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - The essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Applicant must complete a personal interview with the admission's team prior to registration. - Aptitude and Entrance Exam: Paul Mitchell The School East Bay requires that all Future Professionals complete an Aptitude/Entrance Eam with a minimum of 70%. - 6 Provide Verification Documents: - a.
+All forms may be obtained by requesting them from Paul Mitchell The School Fresno. - Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$75.00 is received.
+Please submit the fee in the form of a check or money order, payable to Paul Mitchell The School FresnoFresno.
+This fee is not included in the cost of tuition.
+In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - 6 Entrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration.

+O Provide Verification Documents:

+- a.
 Identification (provide only one): Copies of a passport, a government-issued identification, a driver's license, or a birth certificate are required. - b.
-Education (provide only one): Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree, California Certificate of Proficiency or High School Equivalency diploma or official High School Equivalency diploma test scores. - Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
+Education (provide only one): Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or High School Equivalency diploma or official High School Equivalency diploma test scores.

+Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
 They are not considered equivalent to a Standard High School Diploma.
 We are required to verify that your proof of education is from a valid high school or High School equivalency program.
 If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school.

-Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by certified translator.
+Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by a certified translator and evaluated by a credentialed evaluation service.
 It is the students responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process.
 Because the cost of evaluating a foreign diploma or transcript must be incurred as a charge of admissions prior to enrollment in an eligible program, the fee cannot be included in the cost of attendance (COA).
 Guidance on who to contact to secure an official translation and evaluation can be obtained from the school Financial Aid Leader.

-Paul Mitchell The School East Bay does not recruit students who are already enrolled in a similar program at another institution.
+Paul Mitchell The School Fresno does not recruit students who are already enrolled in a similar program at another institution.

-If you have a disability and need an academic adjustment, please notify the admissions office as soon as possible so the school can review your request.
+If you have a disability and need an academic adjustment, please notify the admissions officer as soon as possible so the school can review your request.
 If you are interested in attending our school and you do not have a high school diploma or GED certificate, please contact our admissions office for a list of GED programs located near the school.
-Paul Mitchell The School East Bay does not require a student to have immunizations / vaccinations to enroll in our school.
+Paul Mitchell The School FresnoFresno does not require a student to have immunizations / vaccinations to enroll in our school.
 A copy of the school's ADA Policy and Request for Accommodations form may be found on the school's website or from the school's Admissions Leader.